MAcc Program Handbook

 Please also include that once all requirements have been met, students need to submit a Final Review Approval and Notice of Completion form in order to graduate.

-The UNR Finance Sub-department hires between two and three graduate assistants to support faculty with teaching and research tasks.
-When a new person is hired all individuals eligible for the position (current and incoming MSF Students) will be informed via e-mail and encouraged to apply, if interested.
-Hiring decisions are made by a committee consisting of the graduate program director, the sub-department chair and additional finance faculty.
+The Accounting Department hires between two and three graduate assistants to support faculty with teaching and research tasks.
+When a new person is hired all individuals eligible for the position (current and incoming MAcc Students) will be informed via e-mail and encouraged to apply, if interested.
+Hiring decisions are made by a committee.

 State-funded assistantships (GTA/GRA) may be held for a maximum of: three (3) years for master’s degree students.